 Sheldon also opposes gambling, except when he doesn’t — in 2000, he helped kill the Internet Gambling Prohibition Act after the TVC received a $25,000 check from eLottery, a client of now-disgraced former lobbyist Jack Abramoff.
 The TVC, whose president is Sheldon’s daughter, Andrea Lafferty, claims to represent over 43,000 Christian churches across the United States.
 Lafferty, who served in the Reagan and Bush administrations, is married to James “Jim” Lafferty, the chairman of the Coalition of Religious Freedom.
-The Southern Poverty Law Center has listed TVC as a hate group since 2010, based on its consistent spreading of lies about LGBT people.

 In Its Own Words: